How are electrodes, magnetometers or gradiometers described?

 grad.pnt % Mx3 matrix with the position of each coil grad.ori % Mx3 matrix with the orientation of each coil grad.label grad.tra

-The upgrade from this to the current representation is motivated by the fact that the relevant information that is needed from the grad/elec structure is different for different analysis/visualization steps:
+The upgrade from the old to the current representation is required since the relevant information that is needed from the grad/elec structure is different for different analysis/visualization steps:

-The tra-matrix is a very important piece of information that needs to be taken into account when building forward models (leadfields) for the sensor data in a given data structure.
-When building a forward model, we compute the magnetic/electric field distribution at the described sensors/electrodes in the data, given a known dipolar source.
-If the sensor data has been manipulated in any way - e.g. by creating higher order synthetic gradients by using additional information from the reference coils (as can be done with CTF MEG data with ft_denoise_synthetic, or with the custom CTF software), by using adaptive weights estimated from the data (as can be done with 4D-data, using custom software or ft_denoise_pca), or also when removing spatial topographies from the sensor data (using a combination of ft_componentanalysis and ft_rejectcomponent) - the corresponding leadfields need to be manipulated in the same way, to keep the forward model consistent with the data.
-In FieldTrip this is achieved with the tra-matrix.
+tra matrix is an important piece of information to be taken into account when computing forward models (leadfields) for the sensor data in a given data structure.
+When computing a forward model, we compute the magnetic/electric field distribution at the described sensors/electrodes in the data, given a known dipolar source.
+If the sensor data has been manipulated in any way - e.g., by creating higher order synthetic gradients using additional reference coils (as can be done with CTF MEG data with ft_denoise_synthetic, or with the custom CTF software), by using adaptive weights estimated from the data (as can be done with 4D-data, using custom software or ft_denoise_pca), or also when removing spatial topographies from the sensor data (using a combination of ft_componentanalysis and ft_rejectcomponent) - the corresponding leadfields need to be manipulated in the same way, to ensure that the forward model is consistent with the data.

-As the tra-matrix provides the recipe of how the individual electrodes/coils relate to the individual channels in the data structure, it is updated automatically upon manipulation of the sensor data in the following functions:
+tra matrix provides information how the individual electrodes/coils relate to the individual channels in the data structure, it is updated automatically upon manipulation of the data in the following functions: